hmgrodrigues/Bacterial-Cell-Clustering/README.md

 # Bacterial-Cell-Clustering

-The goal of this Project is to examine a set of bacterial cell images using machine learning techniques, including Feature Extraction, Feature Selection and Clustering Algorithms.
+The goal of this project is to examine a set of bacterial cell images using Machine Learning techniques, including Feature Extraction, Feature Selection and Clustering Algorithms.

 The images/ folder has 563 PNG images taken from a super-resolution fluorescence microscopy photograph of Staphylococcus aureus, a common cause of hospital infections and often resistant to multiple antibiotics.